usdoj-crt/crt-portal/README.md

 If there is a false positive you can add `# nosec` at the end of the line that is triggering the error.
 Please also add a comment that explains why that line is a false positive.

+You can check for style issues by running flake8:

+    docker-compose run web flake8

 ## cloud.gov set up
 You only need to get the services stood up and configure the S3 bucket once.